buildkite/docs/pages/apis/graphql/graphql_cookbook.md

 ## Pin SSO sessions to IP addresses

-You can require users to re-authenticate with your SSO provider when their IP address changes with the following call, replacing `ID` with the GraphQL ID of the SSO Provider:
+You can require users to re-authenticate with your SSO provider when their IP address changes with the following call, replacing `ID` with the GraphQL ID of the SSO provider:

 ```graphql
 mutation UpdateSessionIPAddressPinning {